 Home > Blog > Hotel Workers And Musculoskeletal Injuries Bill

-On behalf of Koszdin, Fields, Sherry & Katz posted in Workplace injuries on Friday, June 08, 2018.
+On behalf of Koszdin, Fields, Sherry & Katz posted in Workers Compensation on Friday, June 08, 2018.

 On July 1st 2018 a bill that was passed in March is set to take effect.
 The new regulation requires that hotels and other lodging establishments (such as resorts and bed and breakfast inns) to implement new requirements to protect employees who perform housekeeping tasks from any “musculoskeletal injury.”

 A musculoskeletal injury is defined as “acute injury or cumulative trauma of a muscle, tendon, ligament, bursa, peripheral nerve, joint, bone, spinal disc or blood vessel.”